wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 * priority, status, category selection for each ticket
 * multiple file attachment for ticket and reply
 * Unlimited Support Agent user roll for ticket reply
-* Supervisor user roll for Ticket & Agent Management(version 2.0)
+* Supervisor user roll for Ticket & Agent Management(Members Only)
-* assign tickets to agents(version 2.0)
+* assign tickets to agents(Members Only)
-* agent based ticket statistics(version 2.0)
+* agent based ticket statistics(Members Only)
-* ticket assignment mail notifications(version 2.0)
+* ticket assignment mail notifications(Members Only)
+* delete ticket(Members Only)
+* change status,category and priority without replying(Members Only)
+* ticket submission captcha
 * Guest ticket submission
 * mail notification upon new ticket submission for admin and originator
 * 100% Responsive Design works with any theme